 Best Dishes to Serve with Chicken Kiev

 Chicken Kiev is a savory meat dish that pairs well with any starch, vegetable, and salad.
 Our favorite starch pairing are Creamy Mashed Potatoes, Basmati Rice, or Homemade Pasta.
 For a perfect salad pairing, try our Purple Cabbage Salad, Quinoa, Kale, and Avocado Salad, or another Slavic classic: Olivier Potato Salad.
-Or, if you simply want vegetables, try some Air Fryer Asparagus, Broccoli, or Brussel Sprouts.
+Or, if you simply want vegetables, try some easy roasted broccolini like we did above.
+Air Fryer Asparagus, Broccoli, or Brussel Sprouts are all solid options as well.
 You won’t go wrong with either of these sides!

 Making Chicken Kiev In Advance